jorritfolmer/puppet-splunk/README.md

 ### Example 4:

 A Splunk indexer cluster consisting of one deployment/license/searchhead server, a cluster master, and three cluster peers.
+The cluster master also acts as license master.

 ![Example 4](example4.png)